Njoselson/buzzwords_cv/README.md

 ```

 # TODO
-- Should be able to have sections, and in between lines between sections, have a line of buzzwords
-- Maybe should fill empty space in lines before and after visible text with buzzwords
+- Can choose which text is visible and which is invisible
+- Add Invisible text
+- Add Links in about me and blog stuff
+- Add Work experience

 # DONE
 - Can export plain text python to PDF
-- Can choose which text is visible and which is invisible (with {WHITE} and {NC} tags)
-- Can import figures like Cowsay and Flowers
+- Can import figures like Cowsay
+- Add flowers